 Study in the United Kingdom

-The United Kingdom (UK) is one of the leading study destinations in the world, largely because it the UK enjoys a very high reputation for education quality and choice.
+Many international students choose to study in United Kingdom (UK).
+This popularity makes it one of the leading study destinations in the world, largely because it the UK enjoys a very high reputation for education quality and choice.

 The UK has some of the most prestigious universities in the world, including Oxford University and Cambridge University.
 In fact, when people think about top quality education, they often consider the UK to be the leader.

 With this outstanding reputation, one of the main advantages of studying in the UK is that your degree will be recognized for its high quality, which in turn can lead to significant job opportunities.

 Key Facts about Study in the United Kingdom

 - Close to half a million international students study in the UK, making it the second highest destination country for students from other countries.

 - Almost 20% of the students at universities in the UK are international students, giving the UK one of the highest proportions on overseas students in the world.